 You can’t take my joy, COVID.

-There’s so much we’re all not doing this Christmas, but I’m not going to dwell on that.
-I’m going to focus on being happy with what I am blessed with — my family and my health — and on the little traditions I’m keeping this year.
+Despite getting the vaccines and boosters (thank you, science) we were waiting for, there’s still so much we’re all not doing this Christmas But I’m not going to dwell on that.
+I’m going to focus on being happy with what I am blessed with — my family and our health — and on the little holiday traditions we’re keeping this year.

 The real Santa is Black.
 Just ask my son.
 When I was a kid and saw white Santas at the mall, I asked my dad if Santa was white or Black because I’d seen so many pictures of Black Santas.